github/CodeSearchNet/BENCHMARK.md

 ### Result evaluation

-Once you upload your \`model_predictions.csv\` file, W&B will compute the normalized cumulative gain (NCG) of your model's predictions against the human-annotated relevance scores.
-Further details on the evaluation process and metrics are in the root README.
+Once you upload your \`model_predictions.csv\` file, W&B will compute the normalized discounted cumulative gain (NDCG) of your model's predictions against the human-annotated relevance scores.
+Further details on the evaluation process and metrics are in the [the root README](README.md).
 For transparency, we include the script used to evaluate submissions: [src/relevanceeval.py](src/relevanceeval.py)

 ### Training the baseline model (optional)

 Replicating our results for the CodeSearchNet baseline is optional, as we encourage the community to create their own models and methods for ranking search results.
-To replicate our baseline submission, you can start with the instructions in the [CodeSearchNet GitHub repository](https://github.com/ml-msr-github/CodeSearchNet).
+To replicate our baseline submission, you can start with the instructions in the [CodeSearchNet GitHub repository](https://github.com/github/CodeSearchNet).
 This baseline model uses [src/predict.py](src/predict.py) to generate the submission file.

 Your run will be logged to W&B, within a project that will be automatically linked to this benchmark.